treystr/bdi-web/src/content/team/seong.md

 #githubUsername: "zeus"
 ---

-Sound Money Advocate | Acropolis Treasury Advisor | Former KPMG US Partner & Fannie Mae VP
+Seong is a seasoned financial executive and dedicated advocate for sound money principles.
+With more than 25 years of experience in accounting, financial risk management, and complex financial instruments, he has held leadership roles as a Partner at KPMG US and Vice President at Fannie Mae.

-Financial executive with over 25 years of experience in accounting, financial risk management, and complex financial instruments, leading high-impact initiatives for leading financial institutions and global consulting clients.
+Currently serving as an Advisor to Acropolis Treasury, he brings deep expertise in guiding organizations through financial strategy and risk oversight.
+At the **Bitcoin District Initiative**, he applies this background to support our mission of advancing Bitcoin education and fostering monetary sovereignty.
+His work reflects a commitment to building resilient systems that empower individuals and communities through the adoption of sound, decentralized money.